 Nuts and your heart: Eating nuts for heart health

-Can eating nuts help your heart?
+How might nuts help your heart?

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.

 - Omega-3 fatty acids.
 Many nuts are rich in omega-3 fatty acids.
 Omega-3s are healthy fatty acids.
 They may reduce the risk of heart attacks and strokes.